-The student loan default rate at Columbia Gorge Community College is 17.9%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Columbia Gorge Community College is 8.1%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for Columbia Gorge Community College are given below.